RANKED #2 Manufacturing DEGREE PROGRAM

 Students have the opportunity to choose from multiple degree options in this program:

 Students learn how to improve the quality and efficiency of manufacturing systems through advanced skills in their engineering discipline, acquire breadth across disciplines, lead project teams, and understand the complete product development and manufacturing process, including its management.

-By emphasizing industrially-relevant research and a manufacturing systems perspective, the Doctor of Engineering in Manufacturing (D. Eng. in Mfg.) prepares students to be leaders in manufacturing with depth in their own engineering disciplines, breadth across engineering disciplines, basic management and business skills, the ability to lead project teams, and the skills to carry out high quality engineering research and development.
+The Doctor of Engineering in Manufacturing (D. Eng. in Mfg.) is motivated by the need for technical leaders in the manufacturing arena who have depth in their own engineering disciplines, breadth across diverse engineering disciplines, breadth beyond engineering, the ability to lead project teams, and the skills to implement high-quality engineering research and development.

 In this dual-degree program, qualified students can pursue concurrent work in manufacturing engineering and business administration that leads to both a Master of Engineering in Manufacturing (MEM) and a Master of Business Administration (MBA).

 Undergraduate students at the College of Engineering in Ann Arbor have the opportunity to speed their progress towards an ISD Master of Engineering degree through the Sequential Undergraduate/Graduate Study (SUGS) program:

 Students who receive an undergraduate BSE degree from the U-M – Shanghai Jiao Tong University’s Joint Institute (U-M SJTU) can also pursue an Integrative Systems + Design Engineering Master’s degree at U-M through the U-M-SJTU Accelerated Master’s Degree Program (AMDP).

 Become an innovator in technology and process improvement